-The Chevet of Bourges Cathedral
+The magnificent Chevet

 The missing Transept

 Indeed this was a traditional form that every significant church had to follow.
-Not long before Bourges, some cathedrals and churches were constructed without a transept: Vézelay, Sens, Senlis and the collegiate church at Mantes.
-This exceptional style at Bourges wasn’t widely popular in the Middle Ages: a false transept was added to the cathedral between the 14th and 18th centuries.
+Not long before Bourges, some cathedrals and churches did not have a transept: Vézelay, Sens, Senlis and the collegiate church at Mantes.
+This exceptional style at Bourges was not widely popular in the Middle Ages.
+In fact, the cathedral had a false transept added between the 14th and 18th centuries.

-The interior of Bourges Cathedral
+The interior of the Cathedral of Bourges

-In Bourges cathedral alone there are 183 stained-glass windows can be counted in Bourges cathedral, almost all dating from the 13th century, and in which more than 2,450 characters appear.
-The windows that date from the early 13th century, seen throughout the three levels of the choir, are especially colourful and were designed to diffuse the light while allowing it to pass through in a steady, unbroken stream (lux continua).
+In Bourges cathedral alone there are 183 stained-glass windows, almost all dating from the 13th century, and in which more than 2,450 characters appear.
+The windows that date from the early 13th century, seen throughout the three levels of the choir, are especially colourful.
+They diffuse the light while allowing it to pass through in a steady, unbroken stream (lux continua).

-In the same style, the windows in Bourges cathedral portray scenes of Last Judgement and the Apocalypse, the Virgin Mary and Saint Stephen, around which the hierarchy of the trade guilds, scenes from the Old and New Testaments, the life of the saints and the martyrs, the archbishops of Bourges, the prophets and the apostles.
+In the same style, the windows in Bourges cathedral portray scenes of Last Judgement and the Apocalypse, the Virgin Mary and Saint Stephen, the hierarchy of the trade guilds, scenes from the Old and New Testaments, the life of the saints and the martyrs, the archbishops of Bourges, the prophets and the apostles.

 The treasure of the Cathedral

-The astronomical clock of Bourges Cathedral
+The astronomical clock of Bourges

 The higher clock shows the hours and minutes and dates from the 19th century.